IAEA-NDS/exfor_json/README.md

 ```

 ### EXFOR_to_JSON format
-The JSON format (Schema) is not the final version and is still under discussions.
+The JSON format (Schema) is not the final version and still under discussions.
 The current schema looks as follows:
 ```
 {
   bib             : {}